MicrosoftDocs/azure-dev-docs/articles/github/connect-from-azure.md

 To set up an Azure Login with OpenID Connect and use it in a GitHub Actions workflow, you'll need:

 * An [Azure Active Directory application](/azure/active-directory/develop/), with a service principal that has contributor access to your subscription
 * An Azure Active Directory application configured with a federated credential to trust tokens issued by GitHub Actions to your GitHub repository.
-You can configure this in the Azure portal or with Microsoft Graph REST APIs
+You can configure this in the Azure portal or with Microsoft Graph REST APIs.
+[Workload identity federation](/azure/active-directory/develop/workload-identity-federation) is in public preview
 * A GitHub Actions workflow that requests GitHub issue tokens to the workflow, and uses the Azure login action

 ### Create an Azure Active Directory application and service principal